b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 Better get ahead of those rumors and defend our decisions *immediately*.
 Nothing to see here, just business as usual.
 Note the explicit delineation of tithing money versus "earnings of invested reserve funds."
 That might [[SEC Order|become relevant later]].

 &nbsp;

+It certainly was a relevant factor in this 2024 lawsuit against the LDS church:

 > *An appeals court has thrown out Utahn James Huntsman’s ==fraud lawsuit== against The Church of Jesus Christ of Latter-day Saints over millions of dollars in tithing.*
 >